MS 9030

 Files relate to the Australian Council of Theology's efforts to be incorporated first Victoria and later New South Wales.
 It sought to be accreditated as an institution, to have its course of study recognised as an advanced education course, and to have the power to confer degrees.
 Correspondents include Ken Cable, Leon Morris, Stuart Babbage, J.J.
 Pratt and R.J.
 Hamer.

-SERIES 8.
-Other organizations
+Series 8.
+Other organisations

 Correspondence mainly with Margaret Blackwood, Chairman of the Council of Janet Clarke Hall, University of Melbourne.
 Included also is a bulletin about the college.